lynzrand/kuiper-sans/readme.md

 # Kuiper Sans (仮)

 Kuiper Sans is a font built from code.
 The font is inspired by Belleve Invis's [Iosevka][].
+Always want to do that.
+Unsure if this project will ever finish.

 The name "Kuiper Sans" is currently a placeholder.